sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 As a tester, you have to decide which test level (i.e., unit, integration, or system test) you will apply.
 Which of the following statements is true?

-1. Integration tests, although more complicated (in terms of automation) than unit tests, would better help in finding bugs in the communication with the webservice and/or the communication with the database.
+1. Integration tests, although more complicated (in terms of automation) than unit tests, would provide more help in finding bugs in the communication with the webservice and/or the communication with the database.
-2. Given that unit tests could be easily written (by using mocks) and they would cover as much as integration tests would, it is the best choice in this problem.
+2. Given that unit tests could be easily written (by using mocks) and they would cover as much as integration tests would, unit tests are the best option for this problem.
 3. The most effective way to find bugs in this code is through system tests.
 In this case, the tester should run the entire system and exercise the batch process.
 Given that this code can be easily mocked, system tests would also be cheap.
-4. While all the test levels can be used for this problem, testers would likely find more bugs if they choose one level and explore all the possibilities and corner cases there.
+4. While all the test levels can be used for this problem, testers are more likely to find more bugs if they choose one level and explore all the possibilities and corner cases there.

 **Exercise 3.**